dipes47/tip_BillCalculateApp/README.md

 ❖ First, copy the URL that GitHub provided and clone this repository through the GitHub Desktop app.
 To download, follow this link,
 > [Site Link](https://desktop.github.com/download/)
-Then follow the steps below:-
+❖ Then, follow the steps below:-
 1. Open Project Folder In VS Code
 2. Open Integrated Terminal
 - Right Click on Sidebar > Select “Open In Integrated